-PHYSICS 131 (PHY131-90; Studio) - Physics for Scientists & Engineers - Fall 2020 Course Information, Policies & General Guidelines
+PHYSICS 125 (PHY125) - Physics for Scientists & Engineers I - Spring 2021 Course Information, Policies & General Guidelines

-INSTRUCTOR: Edward Pascuzzi Office: A139A Office phone; 631-632-4014 e-mail: edward.pascuzzi@stonybrook.edu Course ID for Mastering Physics; SBUPHY131PASCUZZIFALL2020
+INSTRUCTOR: Edward Pascuzzi Office: A139A Office phone; 631-632-4014 e-mail: edward.pascuzzi@stonybrook.edu Course ID for Mastering Physics; pascuzzi98165

-GOALS: To ensure that you become adept, confident and highly skilled at problem-solving and learn basic scientific physics at the introductory level.
+GOALS: To ensure that you become adept, confident and highly skilled at physics problem-solving and learn basic scientific physics at the introductory level.

-NATURE OF THE COURSE MATERIAL: PHY131 encompasses the principles of first semester freshman physics with as many real-world applications as possible.
+NATURE OF THE COURSE MATERIAL: PHY125 encompasses the principles of first semester freshman physics with as many real-world applications as possible.
 The material is heavily laden with challenging concepts, algebra and trigonometry, and some very basic calculus.
-You should be aware that, upon enrolling into an intensive and fast paced introductory course such as this, there is a serious level of commitment and investment of time required of you should you wish to be successful and earn a good grade.
+You should be aware that there is a serious level of commitment and investment of time required of you should you wish to be successful and earn a good grade.